 In traditional Japanese culture, the equivalent of the apple a day keeps the doctor away is the umeboshi plum.
-The amazing umeboshi plum is an ancient power food.
-Check out my other article: 10 Ways to Use Umeboshi Plums.
+Today, these amazing umeboshi plums are considered as a ancient power food.

 Pickled umeboshi plums come from the fruit of Prunus mume.
 This is actually an Asian species of apricot.
 But it is more commonly called a plum.